Trusted WordPress tutorials, when you need them most.

 3. How can I become a power user of Google Search Console?

 Google Search Console has a lot of useful information that you can use to grow your business.
-We have created the ultimate Google Search Console guide that you can use to become a power user.
+We created an ultimate Google Search Console guide that shows you how to become a power user.

 No, there’s no Google Search Console phone number that you can contact.
 If you’re running into problems with Google Search Console, then you can use their online support center.
 For specific questions about WordPress, you can always join our free WordPress help group to ask your questions.

-We hope this article helped you learn how to easily add your WordPress site to Google Search Console.
-You may also want to see our guide on how to get more traffic to your website, and our list of tips on using Google Search Console to grow website traffic.
+We hope this article helped you learn how to add your WordPress site to Google Search Console.
+Now you’re ready to use its data to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.